|

 Safety

-Simon Pryce is an independent Arboriculturalist.
+Simon Pryce is an independent Arboriculturist.

 He is an Associate of Treework Environmental Practice, a multi disciplinary practice based near Bristol.